Language: EN

 myDog.MakeSound(); // Output: The dog barks.

-In this example, Dog overrides the MakeSound method of Animal to provide a specific implementation.
+In this example, Dog overrides the MakeSound method from Animal to provide a specific implementation.

 Base keyword

-The base keyword is used to access members of the base class from a derived class.
-This is useful for invoking constructors, methods, and properties of the base class.
+The base keyword is used to access members of the base class from a derived class (such as constructors, methods, and properties of the base class).

 public class Animal